 The funding source will be philanthropic funds.
 Contracts executed as a result of this RFP will be paid through annual/bi-annual grant cycle for philanthropic funds.
-EmployIndy will award multiple providers under this solicitation over a period of 11 months.
+EmployIndy will award one provider under this solicitation over a period of 11 months.
 Applicants are encouraged to submit a funding proposal between \$75,000 and \$250,000.

-The contract period for this RFP will begin on or about July 1, 2023 through June 30, 2024, with the possibility to extend contracts and services for up to two successive years through June 30, 2026.
+The contract period for this RFP will begin on or about August 1, 2025, through June 30, 2026.
 Actual contract dates will be set through contract negotiation.